 Smoking and Tobacco Use

-Smoking and tobacco use are not permitted anywhere in or around university recreation facilities.
+Whitworth is a smoke-free and tobacco-free campus.
+Smoking and tobacco use are not permitted anywhere on university property.